Experienced & Affordable Manhattan Child Support Lawyers

 What Happens in an Initial Child-Support Case?

-If no prior order exists, the court first determines:
+If no prior order exists, the court first determine:

 • Which parent the child lives with